digibson/hello-world/NEWDIR/pi_writing/setup.md

 ```
 Edit the file as follows:
 ```
-no-dhcp-interface=ens160 #OR THE ACTUAL ETHERNET INTERFACE FOR THE PI bogus-priv domain=southparkley.net expand-hosts no-hosts # do not look at the local /etc/hosts file for addresses addn-hosts=/etc/hostnames.txt # OR ANY OTHER FILENAME local=/southparkley.net/ #NEVER RESOLVE THIS EXTERNALLY domain-needed #never forward requests without dots etc in no-resolv no-poll server=8.8.8.8 server=8.8.4.4
+no-dhcp-interface=ens160                       # OR THE ACTUAL ETHERNET INTERFACE FOR THE PI bogus-priv domain=southparkley.net expand-hosts no-hosts                                       # do not look at the local /etc/hosts file for addresses addn-hosts=/etc/hostnames.txt                  # OR ANY OTHER FILENAME local=/southparkley.net/                       #NEVER RESOLVE THIS EXTERNALLY domain-needed                                  #never forward requests without dots etc in no-resolv no-poll server=8.8.8.8 server=8.8.4.4 cashe-size=1000 listen-address=::1, 127.0.0.1, 192.168.157.30  # added later
 ```

 The alternative is to use etc hosts where there are localhost items too.